Skip to content ↓

 The aims of the Alastair James Memorial Trust are to:

-1. Make grants to other registered charities and to community/voluntary groups throughout the United Kingdom and Commonwealth.
+1. Make grants to other registered charities and to community/voluntary groups throughout East Midlands and East Anglia.

-3. Purchase items of equipment, including - but not restricted to – vehicles, for donation to UK and Commonwealth charities and community/voluntary groups, always provided that such equipment has been manufactured in the United Kingdom or in a Commonwealth country.
+4. Purchase items of equipment, including - but not restricted to – vehicles, for donation to charities and community/voluntary groups, with a preference for equipment manufactured in the United Kingdom.

 Am I eligible to apply?

-• Applications from groups and individuals welcome from Northamptonshire, the UK and Commonwealth
+• Applications from groups and individuals welcome from Northamptonshire, East Midlands and East Anglia

-• You must have a set of written rules or a constitution that your group adheres to.
+• You must have a set of written rules or a constitution that your group adheres to with a dissolution clause.
 We can help advise you on how to do this especially if you are a new group

 • You must take care to ensure that young people or vulnerable people taking part in your activity do not come to any harm whilst in your care.
 To this end, you must have written procedures for keeping young people and/or vulnerable people safe otherwise known as a Child Protection or Vulnerable people’s policy.
 This will be needed as a condition of funding.
 If you do not have such a policy, visit our Help for Groups page to download an example.